-Often the things you taste while travelling are just as memorable as the sights and attractions you see.
+Often the things you taste while travelling are just as memorable as the sights you see.

 Nowhere is that more the case than in Tasmania, where the food is seriously out of this world.
 If you’re lucky enough to be planning a visit to the Tassie capital, here are some tips for great places to eat in Hobart and the surrounding region.

 If it’s your first time in Tasmania, use Hobart as a base and hire a car for a day or two to explore.
 There are leisurely day trips on offer in every direction.
 Each route takes you through beautiful countryside and offers a plethora of taste sensations.

 Start by heading east to the Port Arthur Historic Site to learn more about our fascinating convict past.
 On the trip home, pull over at any of the small roadside teahouses for afternoon tea.
 Generally everything on the menu is homemade.

 Just north of Hobart you’ll find the gorgeous colonial-era town of Richmond, which is home to the country’s oldest stone span bridge.
 Richmond offers plenty of great options for lunch, including the very tasty Ashmore on Bridge Street.
 There are also several good wineries in the area and wine tours from Hobart are popular.

 On the way back to town you might get a view of MONA (Museum of Old and New Art) on the Derwent River.
 Head there at some point during your stay to explore the museum and perhaps push the boat out on lunch at fine dining restaurant The Source.

 Heading southwest of the city will take you along the scenic Huon Trail, through villages like Kingston, Woodbridge, Verona Sands, Cygnet and Huonville.
 Before heading back to Hobart, pay a visit to William Smith’s Apple Shed for a cup of hot cider (don’t drink and drive!).